 Resistance is dependent on the material used for conduction and varies from material to material.
 Some materials may flow more current than others for the same amount of voltage.
 The property of materials to oppose electric current is called resistivity, also known as specific resistance.

 The resistance of a wire depends upon some factors like its length, cross-section area, and the material used in the wire.
-Resistance is directly proportional to the length of wire and indirectly proportional to the square of the cross-section area, as shown in the diagram.
+Resistance is directly proportional to the length of the wire and indirectly proportional to the square of the cross-section area, as shown in the diagram.

 Ohm’s Law in AC:

-Ohm’s is not directly applicable to the AC circuits, which involve inductors, capacitors, and/or transmission lines.
+Ohm’s is not directly applicable to AC circuits, which involve inductors, capacitors, and/or transmission lines.
 The law can only be used for pure resistive AC circuits without any alterations.
 In the RLC AC circuit, the total opposition to the current is impedance Z, which is the combination of two orthogonal elements resistance and reactance.

 C represents the total capacitance of the circuit, L represents the total inductance of the electrical circuit and f represents the frequency of the AC source.